-Slide the ready-cut leader end of film under the clip of the Take-up Spool, facing the glossy side of the film towards the spindle of the Spool.
-Then push in about two perforations by pressing it against the spindle with your thumb.
+Slide the ready-cut leader end of the film under the clip of the Takeup Spool, facing the glossy side of the film towards the spindle of the spool, and then push in about two perforations by pressing it against the spindle with your thumb.

-Make certain that the perforated edge of the film lies flush with the flange of the Take-up Spool.
+Make certain that the perforated edge of the film lies flush with the flange of the spool.

-Do not wind film around the spindle of the Take-up Spool.
+Do not wind film around the spindle of the spool.